petercripps/python-data-analysis/SETUP-ENV.md

 ![Anaconda Screen](Anaconda.png "Anaconda apps screen")

 From here you can launch the Jupyter Notebook by clicking on the `Launch` button for that application.
-The Jupyter Notebook will open in the browser and look something like this.
+The Jupyter Notebook will open in a new browser window.

 ![Jupyter Notebook](Jupyter.png "Jupyter Notebook")